 Users who found this page were searching for:

-- how to find out if someone got a student loan in your name
+- what to do if someone opens student loan in your name

-- how to find out if someone has gotten a student loan in my name
+- someone got a student loan in my name